Bossa Nova Pelos Passaros

+Chart performance

+The album debuted on Billboard magazine's Monoraul Top LP's chart in the issue dated March 23, 1963, peaking at No. 128 during a five-week run on the chart.

 Reception

 Allmusic awarded the album three stars stating, "Byrd was at the top of his form in those days.
 Unlike some of his earlier sets, these pretty and melodic recordings are very concise (lacking a sense of adventure), clocking in between one-and-a-half and three-and-a-half minutes".